AyoSal/argocd-hybrid/README.md

 We will now take each component and discuss them one after the other

 For each component we have a helm chart folder within the apigee-charts folder.
-Thai folder contains a custom values file which is used to apply configuration changes custom or specific to our apigee hybrid setup
+This folder contains a custom values file which is used to apply configuration changes custom or specific to our apigee hybrid setup

 For example, for apigee-datastore component we have a folder call apigee-datastore located at /apps/apigee-datastore, which contains the helm charts for apigee datastore as well as a base values file and also a customised values file called apigee-ds.yaml which contains values that are specific to configure the apigee datastore pds and resources as we require and will override the basic installation.
 We also have a file called datastore.yaml located in the /apps/templates folder which serves as a template for the Argocd application for the apigee-datastore which will be managed by the apigeehybrid application which serves as the umbrella ArgoCD application.